affinda/affinda-python/docs/models.md

 extracted using OCR.
 If false, the document will be treated like a PDF, and the text will be extracted using the parser.
 If not set, we will determine whether to use OCR based on whether words are found in the document.
+- `llm_hint`: Optional hint inserted into the LLM prompt when processing this document.
+- `limit_to_examples`: Restrict LLM example selection to the specified document identifiers.
 - `warning_messages`:

 <a id="models._models.DocumentCreateFromData"></a>